Korean language

-Interest in Korean language acquisition (as a foreign language) has been generated by longstanding alliances, military involvement, and diplomacy, such as between South Korea–United States and China–North Korea since the end of World War II and the Korean War.
-Along with other languages such as Chinese and Arabic, Korean is ranked at the top difficulty level for English speakers by the United States Department of Defense.
+Interest in Korean language acquisition (as a foreign language) has been generated by longstanding alliances, military involvement and diplomacy, such as between South Korea–United States and China–North Korea since the end of World War II and the Korean War.
+Along with other languages such as the Chinese languages and Arabic, Korean is ranked at the top difficulty level for English speakers by the United States Department of Defense.

 History

 Modern Korean descends from Middle Korean, which in turn descends from Old Korean, which descends from the Proto-Koreanic language, which is generally suggested to have its linguistic homeland somewhere in Manchuria.
-Whitman (2012) suggests that the proto-Koreans, already present in northern Korea, expanded into the southern part of the Korean Peninsula at around 300 BC and coexisted with the descendants of the Japonic Mumun cultivators (or assimilated them).
+Whitman (2012) suggests that the proto-Koreans, already present in northern Korea, expanded into the southern part of the Korean Peninsula in around 300 BC and coexisted with the descendants of the Japonic Mumun cultivators (or assimilated them).
 Both had influence on each other and a later founder effect diminished the internal variety of both language families.

 Since the establishment of two independent governments, North–South differences have developed in standard Korean, including variations in pronunciation and vocabulary chosen.
-While there tends to be strong political conflict between North and South Korea regarding these linguistic "differences," regional dialects within each country actually display greater linguistic variations than those found between North and South Korean standards.
-Nevertheless, these dialects remain largely mutually intelligible.
+While there tends to be strong political conflict between North and South Korea regarding these linguistic "differences", regional dialects within each country actually display greater linguistic variations than those found between North and South Korean standards.
+Nevertheless these dialects remain largely mutually intelligible.